jwnukoski/Dim/README.md

 # Libraries:
 Dim comes with the following libraries:
 - FontAwesome (CDN)

+# Recommendations:
+- Search widgets are better placed in the 'Navbar' widget area.
+- Text heavy widgets should be placed in the 'footer' widget area.
+- To change the header image, login to WordPress and view the home page > Customize > Header Image.

 # Plugins:
 Dim will never require any additional third-party plugins.